Renegade4339/RN4339MCBedrockSoundPacks/README.md

 Basically the same as HDestSounds but with the sounds from PS1 Doom/Doom 64.
 From id Software, Raven Software, Matt, Aubrey Hodges, Jaxxoon R, DeXiaZ, and SCD.

+>ZFootstepsMC

+footstep replacement sounds from the footsteps addon for zdoom. 'nuff said.
+From The Zombie Killer and Ral22.

 [1] - SIDENOTE ON USING THE TWO PACKS: Please deactivate the pack should you decided to hop off from Murder Mystery since MM uses most sound events from Vanilla Minecraft.

 Full credits in the primary credits file.